TomPlum/react-git-log/README.md

     }
     ```

-    Below is another example that is passing in optional props to configure the log.
+    Below is another example that passes in optional props to configure the log.
 See the [optional](#optional) props for further configuration and theming.

     ```typescript jsx
     import styles from './YourConsumer.module.scss'